Kir-Antipov/mc-publish/README.md

         // ...
         "mc-publish": {
           "curseforge": 394468
-        },
+        }
       }
       ```

 #### curseforge-token

-A valid token for the CurseForge API.
+Your CurseForge API token.
 It's required if you want to publish your assets to CurseForge.

 ```yaml
 curseforge-token: ${{ secrets.CURSEFORGE_TOKEN }}